janrueth/es2button/README.md

 * * *

-This project itself makes use of [JSON for Modern C++](https://github.com/nlohmann/json) by [Niels Lohmann](https://nlohmann.me/) which is also licensed under the [MIT License](https://opensource.org/licenses/mit) (see above).

 This project itself links to [libusb](https://github.com/libusb/libusb) which is licensed under the [LGPL-2.1](https://opensource.org/license/lgpl-2-1/).

-This project itself requires headers from [epsonscan2](https://support.epson.net/linux/en/epsonscan2.php) as it dynamically loads (`dlopen`) a one of its libraries during runtime. `epsonscan2` itself is licensed under [LGPL-2.1](https://opensource.org/license/lgpl-2-1/).
+This project itself uses headers from [epsonscan2](https://support.epson.net/linux/en/epsonscan2.php) as it dynamically loads (`dlopen`) a one of its libraries during runtime. `epsonscan2` itself is licensed under [LGPL-2.1](https://opensource.org/license/lgpl-2-1/).

-This project itself requires header from the [boost library](https://www.boost.org/) which itself is licensed under the [Boost Software License - Version 1.0](https://www.boost.org/LICENSE_1_0.txt).

-# TODO
-* Restructure/Rewrite the code and split functionality into seperate classes and files
-* Get rid of having to download the epsonscan2 data and have just a small header that describes the API without all the special epson type defs.
+The headers are bundled with this source and are located in `es2command-sys/cinterface`.